Test Work, R&D and Flowsheeting - ongoing |

 |

-The crystalliser successfully produces the bulk of the crystals in the size range of 1.0 to 2.4mm.
+The crystalliser successfully produced the bulk of the crystals in the size range of 1.0 to 2.4mm.
 Fines destruction features are incorporated to assist in maintaining the size range of the population by minimising the growth of superfine crystals, and transferring this growth onto the larger crystals.
 The product is centrifuged using pusher centrifuges and then dried in a large fluidised bed dryer.
 This plant is completely constructed out of 316L to resist the corrosion due to the free sulphuric acid in the magma.

-Special design features also include complete condensation of steam generated by the reaction for recycle to the crystalliser, vent scrubbing to ensure no harmful emissions to atmosphere, and an extended fluid bed dryer for cooling of the product to below 50°C. |
+Special design features also include complete condensation of steam generated by the reaction for recycle to the crystalliser, vent scrubbing to ensure no harmful emissions to atmosphere, and an extended fluid bed dryer for cooling of the product to below 50°C.